vladyslav-pauk/grad-stats/temp/viewer/README.md

 ### Using the Application

-Explore the entire dataset using "Explore DataTable" button on the home page.
+Explore the entire dataset using "Explore StudentData" button on the home page.

 Use "Programs" page to filter individual programs.